Blendify/blender-manual/blender_docs/manual/files/import_export/usd.rst

 Use Settings for
-   Determines the whether to use *Viewport* or *Render* visibility of collection, modifiers, or any other propriety that can be set for both the *Viewport* and *Render*.
+   Determines the whether to use *Viewport* or *Render* visibility of collection, modifiers, or any other property that can be set for both the *Viewport* and *Render*.

 .. note::